 Numerous car brands are hired for the occasion, but Mercedes-Benz has been among the most requested ones for decades.
 It has always been synonymous with quality, comfort, safety and innovations, and that is exactly what is essential for getting the heads of state, executives and thought leaders to the WEF event.
 Some of the most commonly used vehicles include the late-model Mercedes-Benz E-Class, S-Class, V-Class and Sprinter.

 The luxury has its price though: Traveling to Davos with a hired chauffeured vehicle from Zurich Airport, or vice versa, costs from 850 to 1 500 francs.
 Having a car at your disposal during the entire duration of the WEF, including the pickup and drop-off at the Zurich airport with meet-and-greet service, can cost from 12 000 francs, depending on the exact model, passenger capacity and number of hours required.

 Before you commit to a limo service provider for the four-day Davos Annual Meeting at the altitude of 1560 m, make sure you are an informed purchaser.
 Above all, you should check their customer service, fleet information, references, reviews and number of years in the business.

-The reputation of the selected limousine service company ought to match the caliber of the WEF summit.
+The reputation of the selected limousine service company, such as Limos4, ought to match the caliber of the WEF summit.
 This way, you won’t have to worry if they pay attention to all the details, respect your privacy and demonstrate efficiency and professionalism in all aspects.